Letter signed by Orhan Pamuk, J.M. Coetzee and 52 others champions journalist Nazli Ilicak and writer Asli Erdogan as “defenders of democracy”

 The rift between Nazli Ilicak and Nedim Sener continued on Twitter too.
 After Ilicak retweeted a columnist with the Turkish Left – a magazine notorious for its death threats to Turkey’s President Recep Tayyip Erdogan and for its calls for coup, and whose editor-in-chief was also reported to have ties to FETO – in which Sener was accused of being a partisan of the Turkish government, Sener tweeted “The solidarity between Nazli Ilicak and the Turkish Left columnist which made a cover calling for a coup says everything”.

 Nazli Ilicak reportedly said in her prosecution testimony after she was detained on 26 July 2016 “I also understood that these people [Gulenists] are not innocent when I saw that a coup was launched, that the coup plotters offered the chief of staff to talk to Fetullah Gulen, that they were discovered to carry $1 banknotes, that they commanded to open fire on the police and the people, that the national assembly was bombed.
 I also think that I was wrong.
-I am sorry that I newly understood that this structure in fact is not religious, oppressed but is an organizational formation.”
+I am sorry that I newly understood that this structure in fact was not religious or oppressed but a ring-like formation.”

 Who Is Asli Erdogan?